 He represented his fellow residents as a member of the Professional Association of Residents of Ontario (PARO) General Council in 2016-2017.
 He went on to sit as a member of the board of directors and executive committee of Resident Doctors of Canada (RDoC) from 2017-2019, where he served two years as Treasurer of the organization.

 He is passionate about promoting excellence in medical education and policies that improve the health of all Canadians.
-He lives in Kingston, Ontario with his wife Emily and daughter Sarah, and enjoys sailing and road cycling.
+He lives in Kingston, Ontario with his wife Emily and daughters Sarah and Florence, and enjoys sailing and road cycling.